 What is an I bond?
 How do you buy an I bond?
 What are the risks?
 Are there risks?
 Who should buy I bonds?
 I bonds are a hot topic in the news because of the staggering high interest rates.
-So in this episode of Best in Wealth, I’ll answer these questions.
-I’ll help you decide if you’re the right person to buy I bonds.
+So in this episode of Best in Wealth, I will answer these questions.
+I will help you decide if you are the right person to buy I bonds.
 Listen to learn more!

 [bctt tweet="Are I bonds a good investment?
 Should you buy some?
 Listen to this episode of Best in Wealth to hear my thoughts! #wealth #retirement #investing #PersonalFinance #FinancialPlanning #RetirementPlanning #WealthManagement #Ibonds" username=""]